BPintoJetstar/annotation/ANSIBLE.md

 The great thing about this is that there are no limits to the number of environments you can have since they’re just directories containing a few scripts.
 Plus, they’re easily created using the virtualenv or pyenv command line tools.

 ## Dynamic List
+## Magic Variables
+Whether or not you define any variables, you can access information about your hosts with the Special Variables Ansible provides, including “magic” variables, facts, and connection variables.
+Magic variable names are reserved - do not set variables with these names.
+The variable environment is also reserved.